General Questions

 I’m interested in learning more, but I’m not ready to commit.

-Do you require a contract or service agreement?
+Do you require a contract?
 What does it include?

 Yes.
 The contract outlines our agreement of the book coaching services to be rendered and includes and what you should expect as well as the pricing structure.
 Our contract will also include an intellectual property clause and an NDA, both of which protect your hard work.
 The goal of our contract is for both parties to be protected and understand exactly what to expect from our agreement to work together so there are no bad surprises or misunderstandings.